10 Cap table mistakes startups make and how to dodge them

 Cap table mistakes

-If you're a startup founder who has big ambitions (like expanding globally or 10x-ing your business), you know that the one crucial document you can't afford to mess up is.. your cap table.
+If you're a startup founder who has big ambitions (like expanding globally or 10x-ing your business), there's one crucial document you can't afford to mess up: your cap table.

 Every startup founder knows just how important a cap table is when it's time to partner up with a co-founder, hire key employees, or attract investors.
 And yet, we still see so many startups make risky but avoidable cap table mistakes.